Painful Truths

 I also remembered other “abandons” in my life—family, emotional, spiritual, friendships, ideas (like the incredible CRISTO.NET project that was born in a conversation with my dear friend Boris Cabezas and survived only thanks to the life-saving intervention of my friend Walter Quesada).
 What memories!

 When I married Melissa in 2009, I was still carrying feelings of failure from the things I hadn’t finished.
 There I was, with no degree, married to a woman with a master’s in Aesthetic Operative Dentistry!
 But one day, she said something that changed my life.
 She told me, “David, why don’t you go back to school?
-Since I’m a professor at U Latina, you’d get a 40% scholarship.”
+Since I’m a professor at Universidad Latina de Costa Rica (U Latina), you’d get a 40% scholarship.”
 I didn’t think twice.
 It had been a desire for years, and the person I loved most in the world was giving me her vote of confidence.
-I’ll never forget the day I went to TEC to request my transcripts to transfer my credits to U Latina.
-Every square meter, every building, every hallway of that place screamed at me that I was a failure.
-It felt as if the entire TEC was mocking me.
-It was a devastating experience I wouldn’t wish on anyone.

 That was the beginning of my restoration.
 In 2010, I started studying Information Technology for Business Management (my wife still teases me about how long the name of my degree is), and I graduated in December 2016.
 Imagine my joy!
 Even though I was one of the oldest graduates at the ceremony, I had finally done it!
 I immediately enrolled in a master’s program in Industrial and Organizational Psychology, which I completed in October 2018.
 It felt like I had finally redeemed the lost time.
 Earning those degrees opened doors to my “promised land” career—the company I had dreamed of working for all my life: Microsoft.